awslabs/cloudfront-hosting-toolkit/docs/advanced-usage.md

 2. `cloudfront-hosting-toolkit-config.yml`: This YAML file is necessary for CodeBuild to build your website.
 It contains build configuration information, ensuring that your website is built correctly.

+1. `cloudfront-hosting-toolkit-cff.js`: This JSON file stores the configuration settings gathered during the `init` process.
+You can review and modify these settings as needed.

+3. `cloudfront-hosting-toolkit-config.yml`: This JavaScript file encapsulates the code utilized by the CloudFront Function for URL rewriting.
+Given the variability in rules based on the framework, this file is accessible for modifications at any time, enabling the addition of additional logic required to execute at the edge.

-3. During deployment, the CLI generates log files to capture important information and log messages.
+4. During deployment, the CLI generates log files to capture important information and log messages.
 These log files are named using the format `YYYY-MM-DD_HH-MM-SS.log` and are stored in the `cloudfront-hosting-toolkit` folder.
 You can review these logs to troubleshoot any deployment issues or monitor the deployment process.

 Make sure to keep these files in the `cloudfront-hosting-toolkit` folder for seamless management of your futur deployments.